willkill07/RAJA/docs/sphinx/dev_guide/coding_guidelines.rst

 2.6.2 Non-static class and struct data member names **must** have the prefix "m\_".

-      This convention makes it obvious which variable names in the code refer to class members/struct fields and which are other local variables.
+      This convention makes it obvious which variables are class members/struct fields and which are other local variables.
 For example, the following are acceptable names for class data members using camelCase style::